Croatian identity card: 2013 version

 The 2013 version was redesigned to be compatible for the installation of an Electronic identity card chip.
 Issuing of electronic ID cards began in 2015.
-In addition to all data on the 2003 version, the back side of the new ID card also features the Personal identification number (OIB).
+In addition to all data on the 2003 version, the back side of the new ID card also features the personal identification number (OIB).

 2021 version

-Second generation Croatian electronic ID came out in 2021.
-The 2nd of August 2021. was the first day when the applications for the new ID card started to be accepted.
+The second generation electronic ID came out in 2021.
+The first day when the applications for the new ID card started to be accepted was 2 August 2021.
 The new, second generation eID was a change that followed new EU Regulation 2019/1157.
 Thus the greatest change is that second generation eID is also bio-metric.
 This change is followed with new Certilia application that enables citizens to use the new eID to sign electronic documents with digital signature.

 Fines

-Persons over the age of 18, and who do not have a valid ID, can pay a fine from 3,000 up to 4,500 kn.
-Failure to show a valid ID to a police officer in a public place can result in a fine of 200 kn.
+Persons over the age of 18, and who do not have a valid ID, can pay a fine from 390 euro up to 590 euro.
+Failure to show a valid ID to a police officer in a public place can result in a fine of 20 euro.

 International travel

 Since Croatia's accession to the EU, in accordance with the Treaty of Accession 2011, on 1 July 2013 the Croatian identity card (except for the pre-2003 version) became a valid travel document within the entire European Economic Area.
 Croatia finished negotiating their accession to the EEA in November 2013.

-Today, the card is a valid travel document in almost all of Europe (except Belarus, Russia, Ukraine and United Kingdom), as well as in Georgia, and French overseas territories.
+Today, the card is a valid travel document in almost all of Europe (except Belarus, Russia, Ukraine, and the United Kingdom) as well as in Georgia, French overseas territories and organized tours to Tunisia.